paulfioravanti/presentations/the_curious_incident_of_the_shadow_in_the_run_time/the_curious_incident_of_the_shadow_in_the_run_time.md

 ```

 ^
-...and so a "`name`" local variable does not get assigned.
+...and so a "`name`" local variable does _not_ get assigned.<br />
-But, Ruby sees that from this point forward, "`name`" should refer to a local variable, and not a method call.
+But, regardless of that, Ruby sees that from this point forward, "`name`" should refer to a local variable, and _not_ a method call.

 ---
 [.background-color: #F0F0F0]